- Child Custody

 Without the ability to legally separate in Texas, some couples use a partition and exchange agreement to divide and designate property as separate.
 These agreements protect the financial position of each partner while they remain married.
 Upon divorce, separate assets defined in a properly executed partition and exchange agreement are not reconsidered for division during a divorce proceeding.

 Even if conditions change and a couple reconciles their personal and financial differences, the partition agreement remains in force until legally cancelled.
 A forgotten partition agreement, however, impacts disposition of property if one party passes away while the agreement in effect.

-If you are considering divorce or are concerned about protection of assets, speak with an experienced Houston family law attorney.
+If you are considering divorce or are concerned about protection of assets, speak with an experienced Lubbock family law attorney.